FrancescoIaccarino/House-Price-Predictions/README.md

 # House-Price-Predictions
-Machine Learning model for house price prediction in Milan
+Machine Learning model for house price prediction

 In this project, the goal was to predict house prices in different Italian cities using two datasets.
 The first dataset, train.csv, contains data for one apartment for sale per row, and the target variable is the sale price.